brandlewco/jesserieser-hugo-cc/content/posts/ap-39-american-photography-annual.md

   that could disrupt businesses, crimp profits, and jeopardize growth.⁠

-  This photographic essay features the receding waters of Lake Mead while exploring how companies, regulators, and investors are starting to react.&nbsp;

   The Colorado River has fallen to record-low levels.
 Its two enormous reservoirs, Lake Mead and Lake Powell, are below 30% of capacity, exposing sunken boats and even human skeletal remains.